NilaabhKeshav/Breast-Cancer/README.md

 # Breast-Cancer
-Breast Cancer Detection using Logistic Regression
+Applying Logistic Regression on the classic Breast Cancer dataset from UCI ML Repository, collected in 1992